Stuart Shahid Bamforth is a BAFTA-winning film & TV director specialising in documentaries and factual programmes.

 Stuart’s passion lies in making original, accessible, relevant documentary films that empower their audience with their understanding of social history.

-Stuart is currently making films for the international charity Save The Children, working extensively in emergency situations in locations such as Afghanistan, post-earthquake Haiti, Gaza and South Sudan.
+For the last 9 years, Stuart has been making films for the international charity Save The Children, working extensively in emergency situations in locations such as Afghanistan, post-earthquake Haiti, Gaza and South Sudan.

 |Child Of Bethlehem